US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Inconsistent entries

-Data Visualization: Turning Numbers into Stories
+Data Visualization: Communicating with Numbers

-Popular visualization techniques include:
+Popular visualization techniques are:

 • Trend analysis